yogithaj08/Hotel-booking-chatbot/README.md

-# TeachNook Cloud Computing Internship – Chatbot Project
+# TeachNook Cloud Computing Internship(Chatbot Project)

 ## Internship Overview
 This project was developed as part of my **2-month Cloud Computing Internship at TeachNook**.
 During the internship, I learned how to build chatbots using **Amazon Lex**, integrate them with backend services, design conversational flows, and understand cloud-based application development.

----

 # Hotel Booking Chatbot using Amazon Lex